Candace Cameron Bure, ‘Fuller House’ Cast Blasted For Supporting Lori Loughlin

-Lori Loughlin’s name was never mentioned in the Kids’ Choice Awards acceptance speech delivered by Fuller House stars Candace Cameron Bure, Jodie Sweetin, and Lori Loughlin over the weekend.
-But that hasn’t stopped fans of the Netflix series from reading between the lines.
+Lori Loughlin’s name was never mentioned in the Kids’ Choice Awards acceptance speech delivered by Fuller House stars Candace Cameron Bure, Andrea Barber, and Jodie Sweetin over the weekend, but that hasn’t stopped fans of the Netflix series from reading between the lines.

 After Fuller House won the Kids’ Choice Award for Favorite Funny TV show, Bure, Sweetin, and Barber—the three main stars of the Netflix comedy— took the stage to accept the honor in a joint speech, as previously shared by The Inquisitr.

 “Family sticks together no matter what,” Candace Cameron Bure said as she accepted Fuller House’s well award.

 “They stick together through the hard times.
 They support each other, they encourage one another, they pray for each other and they stand by their side no matter how tough it gets.”

 Many fans took Candace and her co-stars’ words as a show of support for former castmate Lori Loughlin, who is in hot water amid the recent college admissions scandal.
 Loughlin played beloved family member Aunt Becky on both Full House and the Fuller House spinoff.